AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 The wider MMO includes:

-* PokéMart and item purchasing;
+- PokéMart and item purchasing;
-* persistent trainer inventory;
+- persistent trainer inventory;
-* Pokémon trade listings;
+- Pokémon trade listings;
-* trade offers;
+- trade offers;
-* protected Pokémon reservation while an offer is active;
+- protected Pokémon reservation while an offer is active;
-* trainer profiles;
+- trainer profiles;
-* clans;
+- clans;
-* private messages;
+- private messages;
-* trainer listings;
+- trainer listings;
-* account options;
+- account options;
-* and community pages.
+- and community pages.

-Gameplay mutations such as purchases, trades, rewards and item consumption are protected by the modern validation and persistence layers used throughout the project.
+Gameplay mutations such as purchases, trades, rewards and item consumption are protected by modern server-side validation and persistence handling.

 ---

-# Modern User Interface
+# Pokémon-Styled User Interface

-The reconstructed frontend uses a consistent game-wide visual direction built around:

-* deep navy backgrounds;
-* cyan highlights;
-* gold accents;
-* polished information panels;
-* clear navigation;
+The frontend has been rebuilt around a much more game-focused Pokémon presentation rather than a generic technical dashboard.

+The visual system includes:

+- Pokémon-inspired blue, yellow, red and green accents;
+- bright cream and white content panels;
+- banner-style section headers;
+- Pokémon artwork throughout major pages;
+- Poké Ball, Great Ball and Ultra Ball iconography;
+- animated Pokémon sprites;
+- interactive card motion;
+- raised hover states;
+- glow and highlight effects;
+- animated entrances;
+- layered visual depth;
-* responsive gameplay layouts;
+- responsive layouts;
+- a continuously animated scanning-light effect across the site;
-* modern battle HUDs;
+- polished battle HUDs;
-* readable collection and Pokédex views;
-* focused trainer-facing messages;
-* and game-oriented rather than developer-oriented copy.

-The player-facing copy reconstruction completed in the v23.4.x line removed implementation and asset-production terminology from normal gameplay pages while retaining technical detail in development documentation where it belongs.
+- image-based navigation where appropriate;
+- and gamer-facing copy instead of developer-facing implementation text.

+The Rival Network, Rankings and AI Activity pages follow the same visual language as the rest of the site so competitive play feels like a natural part of the game.

+## Responsive & Image Containment

+Normal pages include additional layout containment to prevent oversized artwork, panels or flex/grid children from unexpectedly expanding the full interface.

+This protection is intentionally not applied destructively to world maps that rely on their native-size presentation inside scrollable map viewports.

 ---

+# Technical Architecture

+The project has been modernized around a current PHP/MySQL runtime while still preserving selected historical compatibility code where necessary.

+Important architecture principles include:

+- PHP 8 compatibility;
+- prepared `mysqli` access on modern runtime paths;
+- server-side authority for important gameplay actions;
+- persistent relational storage for accounts, Pokémon, battles and progression;
+- transaction-backed mutations where partial writes would be dangerous;
+- ownership validation for Pokémon and inventory actions;
+- protected battle settlement;
+- duplicate-submit protection;
+- CSRF protection;
+- single-use action tokens where appropriate;
+- safe item consumption;
+- same-origin restrictions where applicable;
+- HTTP isolation for retained helper/source-only PHP surfaces;
+- production-safe player error messages;
+- and deterministic release gates.

+Historical compatibility code remains only where it is still required for retained gameplay or source preservation.
+New gameplay work should use the modern runtime and service patterns.

+---

 # Production Hardening

-The modernization effort includes:

-* PHP 8 compatibility;
-* prepared `mysqli` access on modern runtime paths;
-* CSRF protection;
-* server-side ownership and action validation;
-* single-use command tokens;
-* duplicate-submit protection;
-* transaction-backed progression and rewards;
-* guarded item consumption;
+Important protected areas include:

+- account persistence;
+- trainer ownership checks;
-* safe Pokémon ownership checks;
+- Pokémon ownership checks;
-* persistent battle-result handling;
-* HTTP isolation of retained helper/source-only PHP surfaces;
-* same-origin restrictions where applicable;
-* production-safe player error messages;
-* and release-blocking regression gates.

-Historical compatibility code that remains in the repository is retained only where it is still needed for compatibility or source preservation.
-Modern gameplay code should use the current runtime/service architecture.
+- capture settlement;
+- battle rewards;
+- ranked battle settlement;
+- retaliation validation;
+- protection-state validation;
+- Live PvP synchronization;
+- inventory mutation;
+- evolution;
+- trading;
+- progression rewards;
+- database upgrades;
+- duplicate request handling;
+- and direct access to retained internal helper surfaces.

+Where a gameplay action changes important persistent state, the server is expected to be the final authority.

 ---